ccommons/rlc/README.md

 General required packages are:

     MySQL server

     MySQL client

     Python development environment (for building Python modules)

 The required Python packages are listed in requirements.txt; install with pip.
-However, you probably need only need to install these three, in this order:
+However, you probably need only to install these three, in this order:

     Django

     beautifulsoup4

     django-ckeditor

 For MySQL-python, you may want to use your distribution's Python MySQLdb package.
 If you want to install that with pip, you'll need the MySQL